With the summer countdown on, 263 million kids never made it to school this year in the first place

 ― Malala Yousafzai

-Earlier this spring, the White House released a budget blueprint that would slash U.S. investments in the fight against global poverty.
+The White House released a budget request that would slash U.S. investments in the fight against global poverty.
 Just one of the many things on the chopping block: the chance for millions of children to achieve their simple dream – and their right – of an education.
 As the White House takes aim at funding for global education, a staggering 263 million children and youth are out of school globally.
 In places like South Sudan, a young woman is more likely to die in childbirth than she is to graduate high school.

 Meanwhile, leaders around the world are starting to mobilize around a plan to give 25 million more children a quality education through the Global Partnership for Education.
 This is the only partnership of its kind dedicated exclusively to education in the world’s lowest-income and most fragile countries.